Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 - your projects still work on machines where iExpressions is not installed

-More than 100 iExpressions in seven categories
+More than 100 iExpressions in nine categories

 What are iExpressions?

 iExpressions allow you to use After Effects expressions without writing or reading a single line of code.
-It ships with more than 100 iExpressions in seven different categories - and each of them comes with an easy and intuitive to use interface.
+It ships with more than 100 iExpressions in eight different categories - and each of them comes with an easy and intuitive to use interface.
 As its such a huge package, it is difficult to explain all its possibilities in a few lines.

 It starts with the bread and butter stuff you will need every day: Wiggle properties or connect them via links in various ways.
 Do you sometimes use parenting?
 Think of linking iExpressions as a much more flexible way to link stuff together.
 You can, for example, automatically increase the opacity of a layer when the opacity of the linked layer decreases.
 Or you can also link the x and y position of a layer to two different properties or use time delayed links to create trailing effects.